So you’re looking for how to make money as a preschool teacher, right?

 Like exactly how.

-Then a fellow blogger friend let me to Jorden Roper of the website Creative Revolt.
+Then a fellow blogger friend led me to Jorden Roper of the website Creative Revolt.
 She is absolutely amazing and inspiring.
+(Be forewarned, however, that she has a potty mouth ~ which I love ~.
+If that’s not your thing, avoid.)

 She runs a highly successful online business, teaching others step-by-step through her online course, how to have a profitable freelancing career.